The future of transport?

 - A detailed CV that clearly outlines the skills and experience you have gained in relation to the job description; and

-Documents should be saved in .docx or .pdf format.
-Applications in other formats that cannot be opened will not be assessed.
+Documents should be saved in .doc or .pdf format - applications in other formats that cannot be opened will not be assessed.

 Please ensure you allow sufficient time to submit your application, as late applications will not be accepted.

-For a confidential conversation about the role, please contact Catherine Wallace on (08) 6551 6208.
+For a confidential conversation about the role, please contact Michael Rasano, Manager Assets and Taxation on (08) 6551 6529.

 If you have any questions regarding submitting your application or would like more information on the recruitment process, please contact our Recruitment Team on (08) 6551 6888.